-Now, these doctrines are the doctrines of the present despised and stigmatized spiritualists.
+Now, these doctrines are the doctrines of the present despised and stigmatised Spiritualists.
 We embrace them all, every word.
-But we go further, and in our belief extend the limits of God's mercy to every one of his children.
-The reverend doctor seems to confine this prospect of eternal progress in the spiritual world to what he terms the "righteous."
-We believe that it is extended to every one of the children of the Eternal Father, and that no matter how degraded or sunk in iniquity one of His children may become in this world, there is still resting within him a spark of divinity which will enable him to rise from his degradation, and advance into the light celestial.
-We believe God to be supreme ruler over His universe, spiritual as well as physical; and His dominion over His creatures is one of pure, exhaustless, eternal love.
-We believe that the degraded soul, and all souls, will in the spiritual world be brought to a knowledge of the limitless love of God for His children, and that this alone will be sufficient to open a way for their eternal progression.
+But we go further. and in our belief extend the limits of God's mercy to every one of his children.
+The Rev. doctor seems to confine this prospect of eternal progress in the spiritual world to what he terms the "righteous."
+We believe that it is intended to every one of the children of the Eternal Father, and that no matter how degraded or sunk in iniquityone of his children may become in this world, there is still resting within him a spark of divinity which will enable him to rise from his degradation, and advance into the light celestial.
+We believe God to be supreme ruler over His universe-spiritual as well as physical ; and His dominion over His creatures is one of pure, exhaustless, eternal love.
+We believe that the degraded soul, and all soul, will in the spiritual world be brought to a knowledge of the limitless love of God for his children, and that this alone will be sufficient to open a way for their eternal progression.